ReturnInfinity/BareMetal-OS/README.md

 The VDI script rewrites the disk ID of the VDI file to avoid the disk warning in VirtualBox.

+## Test the install with Bochs

+	bochs -f bochs.cfg

+Notes:
+- The bochs.cfg may need to be adjusted for your usage.
+It was created for a Linux-based system.
+- `display_libary` is set to use `x` for X Windows with the GUI Debugger by default.
+On macOS or Windows you will need to use `sdl2`.
+- The file paths for `romimage` and `vgaromimage` will need to be updated if the Bochs BIOS files are in a different location.

 // EOF